 A Word On Real Estate and Mutual Fund Investments

-You may notice that more than half of our budgeted monthly expenses, $6,046, are going towards real estate and investments.
+More than half our budgeted monthly expenses, $6,046, are going towards real estate and investments.

-We will cover our real estate and stock investments in a separate article, but the short version of this strategy is that rents cover the mortgages and the investments aren’t pure expenses, as investments are assets, which are eventually used to buy more real estate.
+We’ll cover our real estate and stock investments in a later step, but the short version of this strategy is that rents cover the mortgages and the investments aren’t pure expenses, as investments are assets, which are eventually used to buy more real estate or other assets.

-If we did not have four houses and a desire to maintain our investments, then our monthly adventure travel budget target would be closer to $4,000 to cover all other categories, including auto and fuel, gear, food, and lodging.
+If we didn’t have four houses and a desire to maintain our investments, then our monthly adventure travel budget target would be closer to $4,000 to cover all other categories, including auto and fuel, gear, food, and lodging.

 A Note on Debt

-Aside from our mortgage payments, we do not have any debt.
-We do not have car loans, student loans, or credit card debt.
+Aside from our mortgage payments, we don’t have any debt.
+We don’t have car loans, student loans, or credit card debt.
 Our mortgage debt services itself through rent.

-Debt that cannot be serviced in such a way can certainly make adventure travel more difficult to attempt and sustain.
+Debt that can’t be serviced in such a way as a mortgage can certainly make adventure travel more difficult to attempt and sustain.

-For more about eliminating debt, check out an earlier article in this series on Managing Debt Before Adventure Travel.
+For more about eliminating debt, check out an earlier step in this series on Managing Debt Before Adventure Travel.